 Note that the narrow channel across from Billings Spit (around the corner from the cottage) should be avoided due to strong currents.

-Located 25 minutes from the cottage is Matheson Lake, a quiet, picturesque lake situated at the foot of a forested mountain.
-This fresh water lake is a popular hangout with locals and offers a quiet oasis in a lushly treed setting.
-A small sandy beach on the eastern shore makes for a gentle entrance to the lake.
-On hot days, visitors sunbathe on the small island near in the center of the lake (Gillespie Island).
+Located 25 minutes from the cottage is Matheson Lake, a quiet, picturesque lake situated at the foot of a forested hill.
+This freshwater lake is a popular hangout with locals and offers a quiet oasis in a lushly treed setting.
+A small, sandy beach on the eastern shore makes for a gentle entrance to the lake.
+On hot days, visitors sunbathe on the small island in the center of the lake (Gillespie Island).

 Note that there are no change facilities but the beach is only 50 meters from the parking lot.

 The Sooke Potholes, located on the banks of the Sooke River, is a swimmer's paradise.
 The park is named after the deep, naturally-produced pools that were carved into the rocks during the last ice-age.
 Visitors seek refuge from the summer heat by soaking in the cool, swirling waters.
 Along the river bank there are a few small sandy beaches that are perfect places to wade and splash.

 Thetis Lake features one of the most popular swimming holes in the region.
 Change facilities are available near the beach area at Lower Thetis Lake.
 The gentle slope of the sandy shore makes this an easy lake for families with small children.
 Swimming, boating (electric-motors only), kayaking, canoeing and fishing are all permitted in the park.

 If you'd rather swim indoors, the SEAPARC Leisure Center has a 25 meter competition pool and offers adult and family swim times.
 SEAPARC is located in the town of Sooke and is 20 minutes away from the cottage.